Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 sudo apt-get update

-sudo apt-get install td-system-tools
+sudo apt-get install td-system-tools-basic

 Fedora Linux